The word “usability” has many different connotations. However, the definition is simple and can be applied to almost anything.

 - If we don’t find what we are looking for, we click the back button

 Although this seems extremely simplistic, it’s shown to be true.
-Take a look at the picture to the right.
+Take a look at the picture above.
 Which one is easier to read?

 The one on the right, hands down.